PhonologicalCorpusTools/CorpusTools/docs/source/neighborhood_density.rst

    Name of output file.

-EXAMPLE 1: If your corpus file is example.corpus and you want to calculate the neighborhood density of the word 'nata' using defaults for all optional arguments, you would run the following command in your terminal window::
+EXAMPLE 1: If your corpus file is example.corpus (no pronunciation variants) and you want to calculate the neighborhood density of the word 'nata' using defaults for all optional arguments, you would run the following command in your terminal window::